Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 • chest discomfort

-If symptoms are severe or urgent, seek medical help.
+If symptoms are severe or urgent, seek appropriate medical help.

 Eye and Face Use